zrhoffman/vscode-go/On-Save-features.md

 If `go.buildOnSave` is set to `package`, then `go build -i -o` is run on the current package

-If `go.buildOnSave` is set to `workspace`, then `go build -i` is run on each package under current workspace that is not a vendor package.
+If `go.buildOnSave` is set to `workspace`, then `go build -i -o` is run on each package under current workspace that is not a vendor package.

 In all the above cases, the values you have set in `go.buildFlags` and `go.buildTags` will be used as well.